jvlakshmireddy59/Web-Project1/README.md

-ReadMe info for the Web Project 1
+ReadMe info for the Web Project

+This is Git project we are using sample project